 Of course, from the moment you reach out, all calls are confidential.

-This is a common question and it’s impossible for someone else to answer for you.
-Filing IP comes with inherent expenses, inherent risks and is never guaranteed.
 Provided your invention meets the USPTO criteria for general patentability, you may want to protect your IP for the common reasons of: blocking competitors, securing your invention as an asset, increasing the value of your company, and/or securing investment.
-We can help you evaluate your invention and build a strategy, however, the ultimate decision is yours whether or not you should move forward.

 The US is a first-to-file system, so in general, the earlier the better.
 If your invention meets the USPTO criteria for general patentability, you may want to begin thinking about protecting.
 Provided you have a budget to move forward, the US has a unique option with the Provisional Application.
 The Provisional Application has fewer requirements, which allow MVP filings to capture an earlier filing date than waiting until the concept is fully developed.
 It’s not necessary to have a working prototype, but you will need to be able to adequately explain and detail the invention.
 Note: the Provisional Application needs to be updated into a Nonprovisional (Utility) filing within 12 months.